 You can use normal fine besan as well, which gives a melt-in-the-mouth feeling.
 Some people add 1-2 tablespoons of sooji (rava/semolina) per cup of besan to add a little crunch to the ladoo.

-Sugar: Use powdered sugar for this ladoo.
-If you have granulated sugar, pulse it in a grinder few times to powder it.
+Sugar: Use powdered sugar for this ladoo, also called confectioners sugar.
+If you have granulated sugar, pulse it in a grinder a few times to powder it.
 You can also use fine caster sugar in place of powdered sugar.

-Ground Cardamom: This is powdered green cardamom.
+Ground Cardamom: This is green cardamom powder.
 If you have whole green cardamom pods, you can ground them using a spice grinder.
 It is okay to grind them along with the sugar as well.

 Optional add-ons: